Associate Professor, Orientation Coordinator and Faculty Advisor to SPSA

 Dr. January has over 30 peer-refereed publications and numerous book chapters and presentations.
-Dr. January received the 2021 Lighter Witmer Award from the American Psychological Association in recognition of her scholarship’s contribution to the field of school psychology.
+In 2021, Dr. January received the Lightner Witmer Award from the American Psychological Association in recognition of her scholarship’s contribution to the field of school psychology.
+She is Chair of the 2024 School Psychology Research Collaboration Conference and Co-Chair of the 2023 Convention Committee for APA Division 16.
 She is an Associate Editor of School Psychology Review and is on the editorial board of Journal of School Psychology, School Psychology, and Assessment for Effective Intervention.
 Dr. January has been recognized as Reviewer of the Year (2016) and Outstanding Associate Editor (2020) by School Psychology Review.

 - Psychoeducational Interventions I: Academic Interventions (SPS 6700C)